notofonts/noto-sans-nushu/README.md

-### 02.When
+### 02. When

 Even until nowadays it is hard to determine with certainty a date of origins for Nüshu, as there are very few old documents with this script or traces of its beginnings remaining (see in *Chapter 06.
 How is it used* to know why).
-But, it is said by most (serious) researchs that Nüshu finds its origins around the 9th century, during the beginning of Song dynasty (960 - 1279) from the oldest still existing documents or more recent ones mentioning Nüshu.
-Most of the documents and artefacts with Nüshu are dated from Ming (1368 - 1644) and Qing (1644 - 1911) dynasties, kept in Hunan Museum in Changsha.
-Bronze coins dated from [Taiping Heavenly Kingdom](https://en.wikipedia.org/wiki/Taiping_Heavenly_Kingdom) (太平天国) era (1851 - 1864) has been discovered in 1993 in Nanjing (much further North to Jiangyong) with Nüshu characters on one side saying "women under the sky, sisters of one family" (天下妇女，姊妹一家).
+But, it is said by most (serious) researchs that Nüshu finds its origins around the 9th century, during the beginning of Song dynasty (960–1279) from the oldest still existing documents or more recent ones mentioning Nüshu.
+Most of the documents and artefacts with Nüshu are dated from Ming (1368–1644) and Qing (1644–1911) dynasties, kept in Hunan Museum in Changsha.
+Bronze coins dated from [Taiping Heavenly Kingdom](https://en.wikipedia.org/wiki/Taiping_Heavenly_Kingdom) (太平天国) era (1851–1864) has been discovered in 1993 in Nanjing (much further North to Jiangyong) with Nüshu characters on one side saying "women under the sky, sisters of one family" (天下妇女，姊妹一家).
 It is the oldest artefact found with Nüshu characters so far.

 ![Bronze coin](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/02-bronze-coin.jpg)
 *Bronze coin imprint with Nüshu correspondence, courtesy of Pr Zhao Liming 赵丽明*

-### 03.Why
+### 03. Why

 In a feodal China, women were not allowed to learn or write, a privilege given to the imperial family, nobility, administration and academics (exclusively men, apart from a handful of high rank women in the imperial family…).
 Literacy in China was at very low rate, for both men and women (literacy rates for women was very likely even lower than for men) until the 1950’s only! (see [China’s Long — but Uneven — March to Literacy](https://www.nytimes.com/2001/02/12/news/chinas-long-but-uneven-march-to-literacy.html) by Ted Plafker, New York Times, 2001).

 In remote regions hardly accessible like Jiangyong in Hunan, exchanges of informations were rare, as moving to one village to another could take days if not weeks.
 Women in these rural areas were put away from society, "only" in charge of the household chores and children, cut-off any activities or events outside of their villages.

 Once a women is wed (to a husband from another village), she would have to move to the husband's family, which means leaving her own family, friends and birthplace.
 Women in Jiangyong didn't know that much about outside world's activity or news, but needed to keep contact with their loved ones.